Denmark – A Case to Answer

 The Tamil case showed some aspects of the borders between the law and politic.
 Today we know all government is active in felony activities.

-I always considered myself as to “Systemfange”, a Prisoner of conscience; the case against me and my Companies were entirely political.
+I always considered myself a “Systemfange”, a Prisoner of conscience; the case against me and my Companies was entirely political.

 Interestingly, Professor Hans Gammeltoft-Hansen, Mogens Hornslet and Erik Ninn-Hansen were somewhat all involved in my case.
 Ninn-Hansen was one of the three serving justice ministers during my long pre-trial punishment.